 Most of these systems have been known for several decades.
 They are characterized by the fact that every additional bet depends on the result of the previous game.
 It is also common to increase/decrease a bet after a win/lose.

 Some of these betting systems include the neighbouring parts of the roulette wheel, so it is not a necessity to a roulette ball land on the exact number.
 All that matters to the winning number is the part of the wagered area.
+These betting systems you can easily try for free when you decided to play roulette online.

 Here are two popular systems: one is based on mistakes of a device and the second relies on mistakes made by the dealer.
 Roulette betting systems for imperfect roulette are based on the theory that some roulettes have mechanical defects that which causes that some numbers or areas are winning more often.